Thomas Keller’s approach to making pasta dough promises an authentic and exquisite result.

 Step 1

-Place the flour in a large mixing bowl and separate the egg yolks in a different bowl.
-Form the flour into a mound and create a well in the center, resembling a volcano.
+Place the flour in a large mixing and form a mound into the flour and create a well in the center.
+Pour egg yolks into it.

 Step 2